Your body is like a sports car – all the important stuff happens under the bonnet. Put in the wrong fuel, or push it too far, and it can break down.

 Talking to a psychosexual counsellor about any relationship problems may also help, while medical herbalists often recommend horny goat weed and damiana for boosting libido.

 And forget about the six-second rule; researchers from Ohio State University found men were more likely to think about sex twice an hour.

-One in six adults are likely to suffer from mental health issues including depression, but men are only half as likely to be diagnosed as women.
+One in six adults are likely to suffer from mental health issues including depression.
+However, men are only half as likely to be diagnosed as women.
 Men are also more likely to try to cope with depression by using drugs or alcohol, which can lead to bigger problems.